arbor-sim/arbor/doc/mechanisms.rst

         :return: mechanism metadata
         :rtype: :class:`mechanism_info`

+    .. py:method:: names()

+        Return a list names of all the mechanisms in the catalogue.

+        :return: list

     .. py:method:: derive(name, parent, globals={}, ions={})

         Derive a new mechanism with *name* from the mechanism *parent*.